-The price of agricultural land varied from BGN 150 to BGN 1250 per dca, depending on the condition and category of the land, in compliance with the Decision taken by the MME Board of Directors under Protocol N ${2}16$ -2007/06.12.2007 about determination of maximum purchase prices of land plots depending on their categories.
+The price of agricultural land varied from BGN 150 to BGN 1250 per dca, depending on the condition and category of the land, in compliance with the Decision taken by the MME Board of Directors under Protocol Ne16-2007/06.12.2007 about determination of maximum purchase prices of land plots depending on their categories.
 At the moment of that decision, the prices specified in it for each category of land were much higher than the market prices, and the purpose was to encourage the owners to sell to MME.
 Nevertheless, for each purchase of agricultural land, an evaluation is made by a certified evaluator and is compared to the price specified by the BD for the specific category.
-This practice shows that, currently, although the market prices are getting higher, they have still not reached those specified by the BD, that the market price defined through evaluation shall be considered only.
+This practice shows that, currently, although the market prices are getting higher, they have still not reached those specified by the abovementioned decision of the BD.
+When they get closer, a new proposal will be submitted to the BD, that the market price defined through evaluation shall be considered only.
 (Please refer to Attachment 5: Agricultural land acquisition procedure).

-Cash compensation, as well as in-kind compensation, is based on full replacement value (including all dealrelated costs, e.g. the costs for finalizing the deal before a notary and its entry in the Registry Office or another register, administrative taxes, transfer fees, notary fees for buying a new property) and will be provided for land plots and buildings (cottages and auxiliary structures), acquired for the Project needs.
+Cash compensation, as well as in-kind compensation, is based on full replacement value (including all deal-related costs, e.g. the costs for finalizing the deal before a notary and its entry in the Registry Office or another register, administrative taxes, transfer fees, notary fees for buying a new property) and will be provided for land plots and buildings (cottages and auxiliary structures), acquired for the Project needs.
 Full replacement value is achieved through the entitlement package, which consists of various financial and non-monetary measures and is detailed in the upcoming section.